by Mark A. Breiner*, DDS, FAGD, FIAOMT

 In dental school, every dentist is taught the benefits of fluoride in water.
 In fact, fluoride is so beneficial that not only should it be in the drinking water, but also in toothpaste.
 If the patient lives in a non-fluoridated area, then supplemental fluoride should be given orally, starting in infancy.

 After graduating dental school, I thought, just like with mercury, fluoride was safe and a necessary part of dentistry.
 You learn so much about this industry over time.
 Dentists are taught that even in areas with fluoridated water, fluoride should be applied topically to children’s teeth every six months.
 This is even done in some of our schools.
-Of benefit to the dentist, it is helpful that insurance pays for this, and the procedure can be done by a staff member.
+Of benefit to dentists like Dentist Fort Wayne, it is helpful that insurance pays for this, and the procedure can be done by a staff member.

 Why I stopped using fluoride at home and in my practice